Kapha dosha pacifying diet

 It would be ideal for people with predominant Kapha dosha to have an early dinner, in order to give their body enough time to digest the food for the next day.
 Dinner meals should be kept light and fresh.
 A great option is dal or rice with steamed veges or a light vegetable stew (check here the Kapha pacifying veges).

-People with predominant Kapha dosha don’t have a big appetite so they very rarely feel like a snack.
+People with predominant Kapha dosha don’t usually have a big appetite so they very rarely feel like a snack.
 But should they do, a glass of freshly squeezed green juice or boiled carrots or celery would be good snacks.